-These silver nickels made from 9% manganese, 25% silver and 56% copper levels.
-Many do not know how many nickels there are in seventeen dollars?
+These silver nickels are made from 9% manganese, 25% silver, and 56% copper levels.
+Many do not know how many nickels are in 17 dollars?
 This production usually occurs due to a change in production in the United States.

-Under extensive research, it has been concluded that nickels are the second lowest value currently available in the US currency.
+Under extensive research, it has been concluded that nickels are the second-lowest value currently available in the US currency.
 Pennies are the smallest class given at 1 cent.
-One hundred coins is equal to one dollar and people want to know how many nickels there are in seventeen dollars?
+One hundred coins are equal to one dollar and people want to know how many nickels there are in seventeen dollars?

-According to the owner of the American currency, a pure nickel is making of copper.
+According to the owner of the American currency, pure nickel is made of copper.
 The first official American nickel was produced in 1866.
-Issued one of the precious coins, which named a half-silver coin in the 18th century.
-In ancient times, a silver pine worth 10 cents.
-According to the previous class, a nickel is considering to be equivalent to a half dime.
+Issued one of the precious coins, which was named a half-silver coin in the 18th century.
+In ancient times, a silver pine was worth 10 cents.
+According to the previous class, nickel is considered to be equivalent to a half dime.

 According to ancient change, One dime (United States currency) worth 10 coins in your pocket is worth 10 pennies or 2 nickels.
 A nickel is worth having 5 cents in your pocket, and they are equivalent to 5 pennies.
 The two nickels have the same values and we will mention here that they are identical to 1 dime.

 One penny is worth to have 1 cent.
 Five pennies have the same values, which are similar to 1 nickel.
 Ten pennies equals 1 dime.
 As you fully understand, the shift between different categories to find the number of nickels in a dollar is now coming.